gitmarsh/ssh-manager-v0.2/README.md

  - identity_list:  Matches the nicknames to an ID # that points to the file with the ip and user name

- - ./server_list/:  Directory with the ip and username of each server
+ - ./server_list/:  Directory with the ip and username of each server each encrypted with a randomly numbered filename